 The primary goal of JSON→URL is to make the resulting URL readable — or at least as readable as possible — and therefore meaningful to the user.

-The spec outlines the complete format, which includes a number of optimizations to increase readability and decrease size, but the basic concept can be understood by applying the following rules to JSON text.
+The spec outlines the complete grammar, but the basic concept can be understood by applying the following rules to JSON text.

 - JSON→URL text is limited to a subset of the characters allowed in a URL query string.
 All other characers must be percent encoded.